I spent far too long in the planning phase.

 The approach I had with this site was to create an experience, as alluded in the notes tucked away in these photographs, that was entirely comunicable though iconography.

 In a grand defiance with what the web was meant for, I aimed at creating a site that needn't any translation, where text was just set dressing for the main event.

-The icons are here too inspired by camera markings and circuit diagrams, both of fields I deeply associate with and enjoy.
+The original icons that the first iteration of this site used were too inspired by camera markings and circuit diagrams, both of fields I deeply associate with and enjoy.